 When you need actual storage for a book collection, floating shelves can create a library wall without the expense of custom built-ins.
 These white shelves spanning an entire corner wall transform what could be empty space into functional, attractive storage.

-r/petSpoon installed these shelves where natural light from the window illuminates the book spines and decorative items throughout the day.
+These shelves sit where natural light from the window illuminates book spines and decorative items throughout the day.
 The shelves are long enough to hold substantial collections while remaining visually light because of the white finish.
-Small plants, framed photos, and decorative objects break up the rows of books, preventing that packed-library feeling.
+Small plants, framed photos, and decorative objects break up rows of books, preventing that packed-library feeling.
 The soft gray walls and teal sectional create a calm backdrop that doesn’t compete with the visual activity of the shelves.

 The “These Are The Good Old Days” lightbox sign adds a personal touch that makes the wall feel like more than just book storage.
 This kind of meaningful text element can anchor a display and give it personality.

-For a full wall of shelves like this, invest in a good stud finder and proper mounting hardware.
-The weight of books adds up fast, and you need those shelves securely attached.
+Planning a full wall of shelves?
+Invest in a good stud finder and proper mounting hardware.
+Book weight adds up insanely fast, and you need those shelves securely attached.
 Don’t cut corners on installation just to save an hour of work.
+Trust me on this.

 Corner Plant Sanctuary with White Floating Shelves